How to Prepare Your Barn For Winter

 snow fence

-This fence has been compromised by winter weather.
-Photo by pamelasperkins on Pixabay.
+This fence is compromised by winter weather.

 Pasture maintenance